jiashinnn/Tsunami_Analysis_Dashboard_and_Classification_System/README.md

 ### Gemini AI Integration
 Our system now includes **AI-generated explanations** powered by Gemini 2.0 Flash model API that provide detailed insights into each classification decision:

-**Explanation Features:**
-- **Scientific Reasoning**: Explains the geological and seismic basis for the classification
-- **Feature Analysis**: Shows how each input parameter influenced the decision
-- **Risk Assessment**: Describes the implications of the classification for tsunami danger
-- **Confidence Factors**: Identifies what makes the prediction reliable or uncertain

-**Explanation Content:**
-1. **Primary Factors**: Most influential parameters in the classification
-2. **Scientific Basis**: How earthquake properties relate to tsunami generation
-3. **Geographic Impact**: Location-specific factors and tectonic considerations
-4. **Feature Contributions**: Individual analysis of magnitude, depth, intensity, etc.
-5. **Risk Implications**: What the classification means for coastal safety

 ## 🚀 Setup and Installation